 The evidence is clear that eating less processed and red meat can help reduce the risk of bowel cancer, the 4th most common cancer in the UK.

-“The most important diet related risk factors for cancer are obesity and alcohol, which both increase risk of several types of cancer, and have more impact on risk than red and processed meat,” says Key.
+“The most important diet related risk factors for cancer are obesity and alcohol, which both increase risk of many types of cancer, and cause more cases than red and processed meat,” says Key.

 And he notes that diet has other health impacts beyond bowel cancer risk.